qrvey/partner-portal/docs/ui-docs/others/sending.md

 ![5_sending](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/others/3.4.8_sending/5_sending.png#thumbnail-60)

-Depending on the size of the application, it may take a few minutes for the application to finish installing.
+Depending on the size of the application, it may take a few minutes for the application to finish installing it.
 Once it’s complete, the green notification below will be displayed to let you know that the application is ready to begin being used.
-Once installed, the application will look and behave just like all of your other applications.
+Once installed, the application will look and behave just like your other applications.

 ![7_sending](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/others/3.4.8_sending/7_sending.png#thumbnail-40)